 15. Minimize Clutter

 If you have areas in your home that are especially untidy, consider finding new storage to add to the room.
 You can create a built-in look by buying bookcases and shelving kits that you put together yourself.
 A combination of open shelving on top with drawers on the bottom is perfect for displaying some items and storing others.

-The hardest part will be to choose which project you’ll work on over the long Thanksgiving weekend, really.
+The hardest part will be to choose which weekend diy projects you’ll complete this Thanksgiving weekend, really.
 All of the ideas above are sure to make being at home more pleasant.